About Arthur Coddington

 It’s about crafting your greatness and helping you appreciate the experience of pursuing crazy goals, not just the goal itself.

 I believe greatness requires agility.

 Greatness is about many things.
 One of the most important pieces is agility.
 Being honest about where you are now, being aware of what the next step should be, and being willing to make honest, aware course corrections often enough to reach beyond expectations.

 In many ways, my life has been about strengthening and using my agility.

 I had no ambitions in brand management or marketing, but using agility led me to be entrusted with two iconic businesses: Frisbee and Hacky Sack.
 My passion for the products allowed me to craft compelling visions for each brand and gave me incentive to expand my business skills.
 I embraced reinvention to save Hacky Sack (and double sales) by redesigning the entire product line in only a few months.

-A few years later, I harnessed corporate technology know-how and a passion for contributing to the social good into a position with Craigslist Foundation.
+A few years later, I harnessed some technology know-how and a passion for contributing to the social good into a position with Craigslist Foundation.
 There, I discovered and cultivated the distinctiveness I offer as an introverted leader to earn the role of Director of Online Programs.

 Now I build on those experiences to be a catalyst for people to unleash their greatness.